Trauma Therapy

 You Don’t Have to Keep Reliving It To Heal From It

 Trauma is any experience that overwhelms the nervous system's ability to cope.
 It can arrive as too much, too soon, too fast, or as too little, for too long.
+In my Birmingham, Alabama practice I work with people carrying both kinds, and everything in between.
+Whether you are carrying wounds you have never spoken aloud, an athlete whose past keeps affecting your present, or someone navigating the aftermath of betrayal or relational trauma, healing is possible and you do not have to do it alone.

 Too Much, Too Soon, Too Fast refers to the sudden, overwhelming events that exceed our capacity to cope in the moment like accidents, medical emergencies, abuse, loss, or anything that hits the nervous system faster than it can process.
 These are sometimes called "Big T" traumas.